Import and Export Jobs

 ## Monitor Job Results

-A queued job is not finished work.
-Keep checking until Mailrith reports a final state, then show or store the result.
+A queued job is not finished.
+Keep checking the job status until Mailrith reports a final state, then show or store the final job information.

-For imports, the final result needs to tell users whether rows were accepted or rejected.
-For exports, the final result needs to tell users when the file is ready and how to retrieve it according to the response schema.
+For imports, the final import result must tell users which rows were accepted and which rows were rejected.
+For exports, the final export result must tell users when the file is ready and how to retrieve the file according to the response schema.

-If a job fails, do not immediately resubmit a changed job without showing the failure reason to the owner.
-Fix the CSV, mappings, filters, or credentials first, then submit a new logical job with a new idempotency key.
+If a job fails, show the failure reason to the owner before you resubmit changed work.
+First fix the CSV, mappings, filters, or credentials.
+Then submit a new logical job with a new idempotency key.

 - Poll at a reasonable interval instead of every second.